 Based on the available empirical research, this approach seems likely to be more effective at achieving the stated goals of diversity-related training.
 However, it should be emphasized that most of the components of this alternative paradigm have not, themselves, been empirically validated or widely implemented to date.
-Only after more rigorous testing and implementation can we be confident that this alternative approach will work better in practice.
+Only after more rigorous testing and implementation can we be confident that this alternative approach will work better in practice (some promising attempts at empirically validating alternatives here, here, here).
 But in theory, the empirical literature on how and why the prevailing approach to diversity-related training typically goes awry seems to provide us with a promising roadmap of what more effective training might look like.